IconoclastLabs/motion-rubberstamp/README.md

 5. Create new Pull Request

 ## Thanks

+As brought to our attention, this was also done by [Clay's Allsopp!](https://github.com/clayallsopp/motion-smarticons), in a most elegant solution!
+We're hoping to continue progressing this gem to make sure it is useful and provides a wide array of utility regardless :)

 Many thanks to Krzysztof Zabłocki and Evan Doll for the idea and implementation